Djepunk97/MAUPS/README.md

 # What is New

-You have to enter yor Virus Total API Key inside program at line number 51.
+You have to enter your Virus Total API Key inside the program at on line number 51.

            key="" # <= Here Enter Your VT API Key between double quotes